 Wallrocks collection of 18th and 19th century antique commodes, chests of drawers and Wellington chests is one of the most popular and versatile categories of furniture we have available.
 With subtle differences, these pieces have evolved over many decades, but remain a highly sought after and essential addition to any beautiful home.
 Sourced overseas in original condition, our antique chests & commodes are restored for specific client requirements and come complete with a Certificate of Authenticity.
 We are also proud to offer a personal delivery service to our clients on the east coast.

 The chest of drawers originated as it sounds, from a chest or coffer in medieval times, which then gradually had the addition of first one, and then multiple drawers, until eventually by the early 1700’s it was literally a chest full of drawers.
 Rectangular shaped and relatively conservative in their style, they traditionally had four long drawers, or three long under two short top drawers.
-Designed for use in the bedroom, they were a lot less elaborate than their cousin, the commode, designed and decorated to be on show in a drawing room or living room.
-The commode had either two or three long deep drawers, and often had a bombe shaped front and sides, with elaborate marquetry, bronze embellishments, and a marble top.
+Designed for use in the bedroom, they were a lot less elaborate than their cousin, the antique commode, designed and decorated to be on show in a drawing room or living room.
+The antique commode had either two or three long deep drawers, and often had a bombe shaped front and sides, with elaborate marquetry, bronze embellishments, and a marble top.

 Wellington chests are the taller and more compact version of the antique commode, first seen in the 1820’s, they were designed for travellers, often having a locking mechanism preventing the drawers from sliding out during rough handling.
 Some would have a hidden secretaire behind two false drawers, others would be a full bank of drawers.
 Wellington chests are particularly suited to more compact living areas, where space is at a premium.